jeffbmartinez/howto/unixcli.md

 There are three common streams that by convention are hooked up to certain devices by default:

 - stdout: standard output, usually hooked up to the terminal screen
-- stderr: standard error, usually hooked up to the terminal screen
+- stderr: standard error output, usually hooked up to the terminal screen
 - stdin: standard input, usually hooked up to the keyboard

 You can think of these as specialized dynamic files that a program can access.
 Unlike writing to a normal file, however, instead of sending the characters or bytes to be written to disk for storage, writing to stdout sends the bytes to be displayed in your terminal, which show up on your monitor for your eyes to read (this is the default behavior).
 In fact, stdout, stderr, and stdin are treated exactly the same as files by the programs that use them.